whchang10/Resolution-Based-Inference-Engine/README.md

 # Resolution Based Inference Engine
-- Implement a resolution function resolving two sentences that are already in conjunctive normal form (CNF).
+- Implemented a resolution function resolving two sentences that are already in conjunctive normal form (CNF).
-- Reuse it to implement a complete resolution inference engine accepting conjunctive normal form (CNF) sentences.<br><br>
+- Reused it to implement a complete resolution inference engine accepting conjunctive normal form (CNF) sentences.<br><br>

 The resolution inference engine provides three main functions:
 - TELL: add a sentence to the knowledge base.<br>